hashicorp/terraform/docs/unicode.md

 Once a new Unicode version is included, the maintainer of that library will typically publish a new major version that we can depend on.
-Two different codebases included in Terraform all depend directly on the `go-textseg` module for parts of their functionality:
+Two different codebases included in mnptu all depend directly on the `go-textseg` module for parts of their functionality:

 * [`hashicorp/hcl`](https://github.com/hashicorp/hcl) uses text
-  segmentation as part of producing visual column offsets in source ranges returned by the tokenizer and parser.
-Terraform in turn uses that library for the underlying syntax of the Terraform language, and so it passes on those source ranges to the end-user as part of diagnostic messages.
+  segmentation as part of producing visual column offsets in source ranges returned by the tokenizer and parser. mnptu in turn uses that library for the underlying syntax of the mnptu language, and so it passes on those source ranges to the end-user as part of diagnostic messages.
 * The third-party module [`github.com/zclconf/go-cty`](https://github.com/zclconf/go-cty)
-  provides several of the Terraform language built in functions, including functions like `substr` and `length` which need to count grapheme clusters as part of their implementation.
+  provides several of the mnptu language built in functions, including functions like `substr` and `length` which need to count grapheme clusters as part of their implementation.

-As part of upgrading Terraform's Unicode support we therefore typically also open pull requests against these other codebases, and then adopt the new versions that produces.
-Terraform work often drives the adoption of new Unicode versions in those codebases, with other dependencies following along when they next upgrade.
+As part of upgrading mnptu's Unicode support we therefore typically also open pull requests against these other codebases, and then adopt the new versions that produces. mnptu work often drives the adoption of new Unicode versions in those codebases, with other dependencies following along when they next upgrade.

-At the time of writing Terraform itself doesn't _directly_ depend on `go-textseg`, and so there are no specific changes required in this Terraform codebase aside from the `go.sum` file update that always follows from changes to transitive dependencies.
+At the time of writing mnptu itself doesn't _directly_ depend on `go-textseg`, and so there are no specific changes required in this mnptu codebase aside from the `go.sum` file update that always follows from changes to transitive dependencies.